Direct-to-Garment (DTG) Printing: The Gold Standard for Print-on-Demand Apparel

-But what is DTG printing, exactly?
-What are the alternatives?
-And what makes DTG the standard-setter?
+But what exactly is DTG printing?
+What are its alternatives, and why is it considered superior?
 Here’s everything you need to know before launching your customized apparel business.

 Trivia